DannyBen/jobly-docs/configuration/logging.md

 ### Bring your own logger

-If you wish to use a custom logger, use the `config.logger` option instead of the `config.log` shortcut option.
+The `config.log` option can also accept any `Logger` instance, in case you wish to provide a custom logger.